 If you don’t know where to start when making your OWN homemade bone broth check out my post on How to Make Homemade Bone Broth.

-What do onions bring to the table.
+What do onions bring to the table?
 No pun intended.

-Onions provide another avenue of anti-oxidants which have been found to improve bone health and lower blood sugar levels.
+Onions provide another avenue of anti-oxidants that have been found to improve bone health and lower blood sugar levels.
 They also provide vitamin C, B6, folate, potassium, & iron!
 So don’t skip the onion!

 If you ask me honey is second to breast milk.
 The holy grail of all clean eating.
 Raw honey has been found to help with a full spectrum of ailments of the human body.
 Honey can also be a topical treatment.
 But since we are making a soup let us talk about the internal benefit.
-Honey has been found to help take away reliance on antidepressants, it is also has seen to work benefit as an anticonvulsant.
+Honey has been found to help take away the reliance on antidepressants, and it is also seen to work benefit as an anticonvulsant.